 The Saints have it all in their own hands.
 If they go 2-0 on the day, they are guaranteed a spot in the playoffs.
 However, they’re going up against the juggernaut 86ers.
 Early reports out of the 86ers camp is that key players could be out for this weekend, most notably national team QB and Flagging New Year MVP, Philip Smith, and national team ace and last year’s league MVP, Erik Lagerström.

 We wouldn’t put it past the Saints to use the circumstances to upset the favourite.
 Even with a loss against the 86ers, we’re betting that the Saints can beat a Monarchs team on their last legs, on their own home field.
+If I say, this is quite a match to bet on the best free bets websites as part of team support.
+You will lose nothing from here as this site offers great rewards for the newcomers.
 Ending the season with a 3-3 record does potentially mean that you do miss the playoffs, however, knowing that the Marvels would have to beat the Sharks, in Eskilstuna, should put a few minds at ease in Nässjö.

 3. Eskilstuna Sharks (3-1), +1